rapidsai/raft/BUILD.md

 ### Python/Cython Integration

-The Python and Cython code have been designed to be included in projects that use RAFT, as opposed to a distributable by itself.
+RAFT's Python and Cython code have been designed to be included in projects that use RAFT, as opposed to be distributed by itself as a Python package.
 To use:

 - The file `setuputils.py` is included in RAFT's `python` folder.
 Copy the file to your repo, in a location where it can be imported by `setup.py`
 - In your setup.py, use the function `use_raft_package`, for example for cuML: